Abd-007/Switch-Emulators-Guide/Links.md

 Here you can get download links for Keys, Firmware, Games, and a few others

+**You must use https://www.base64decode.org/ to decode the lines of strings given here to get an actual link.
+Tutorial image given [below]

 # Main Links
 * * *